GRCDEV/ArduSim/help/setup.md

 * RAM 6 GB

-* Microsoft Windows 7 or Linux
+* Microsoft Windows 7, Linux or MacOS

 * Eclipse IDE for Java Developers: Oxygen or later, with package EGit